 Estimates of the effects on physiological arousal seemed robust to adjustments for small-study effects.
 Among the best-practices subset of experiments, PEESE, p-curve, and p-uniform suggested effects as large as, or larger than, the naïve estimate.
 Again, the presence of moderate heterogeneity may limit the strength of the conclusions possible given the data.

 Among cross-sectional studies, our estimators suggested minimal need for adjustment.
 PEESE, p-curve, and p-uniform all estimated effect sizes very close to the naïve random-effects estimate.
-This was true even of studies of aggressive behavior, for which Egger’s test suggested significant asymmetry in the full-sample analysis.
 However, the considerable heterogeneity in these subsets may limit the efficacy of these adjustments and may indicate the need for further consideration of differences in study methodology.

-Modeling the relationship between sample size and effect size also substantially reduced the heterogeneity in some subsets of the data.
+Modeling the relationship between standard errors and effect sizes also substantially reduced the heterogeneity in some subsets of the data.
 Among best-practices experiments of aggressive affect, no heterogeneity remained in the PET and PEESE models.
 Similar homogeneity was attained among experiments of aggressive behavior in both the best-practices and full samples.
 This suggests that there is little residual variance in study results to explain by study attributes.
-In the case of best-practices experiments of aggressive behavior, there was so little residual variance that a confidence interval on I2 could not be calculated.
-The documentation for metafor suggests that this indicates “highly (or overly) homogenous data,” (Veichtbauer, 2010, helpfile for confint.rma.uni) an unusual absence of residual sampling variance.
-This would be consistent with the presence of bias: effect sizes in this subset seem to reach statistical significance with improbable precision.
+In the case of best-practices experiments of aggressive behavior, there was so little residual variance that a confidence interval on I2 consisted of the null/empty set.
+The documentation for metafor suggests that this indicates “highly (or overly) homogeneous data,” (Viechtbauer, 2010, helpfile for confint.rma.uni) an unusual absence of residual sampling variance.
+This would be consistent with the presence of bias: Effect sizes in this subset seem to reach statistical significance with improbably high precision.
+A similar phenomenon is apparent among the best-practices experiments of aggressive affect when one removes the Ballard & Weist (1998) outlier.

 By comparison, modest heterogeneity remained among experiments of aggressive cognition and among the full sample of experiments of aggressive affect.
 Heterogeneity was also present among nonexperimental work, particularly in studies of aggressive affect.
 More work will be necessary to determine what distinguishes those studies finding larger effects from those finding smaller effects.

 There are some instances of convergence in our presented estimates.
 When inspecting effects on aggressive behavior in experiments, p-curve, p-uniform, and PET estimated that the underlying effects were so small as to be possibly undetectable in typical sample sizes.
-Notably, these estimates are highly consistent with some recent reports (Engelhardt, Mazurek, Hilgard, Rouder, & Bartholow, 2015; Kneer, Elson, & Knapp, in press; Przybylski, Deci, Rigby, & Ryan, 2014; Tear & Nielsen, 2014).
+Notably, these estimates are highly consistent with some recent reports (Engelhardt, Mazurek, Hilgard, Rouder, & Bartholow, 2015; Kneer, Elson, & Knapp, 2016; Przybylski, Deci, Rigby, & Ryan, 2014; Tear & Nielsen, 2014).
 For effects on aggressive affect and cognitions in experiments, p-curve and PEESE yielded similar estimates, suggesting that there may be detectable, nonzero effects despite overestimation.

 Unpublished Dissertations

 The funnel plots previously presented suggest the presence of substantial bias in publication or analysis.
-If this is the case, then unpublished dissertations may be less likely to have found statistical significance.
+If so, then unpublished dissertations may be less likely to have found statistical significance.
+Figure 5 highlights the unpublished dissertation experiments with funnel plots.

-Funnel plots highlighting the unpublished dissertations using experimental paradigms are provided in Figure 5.
 As one might expect given publication bias, the unpublished dissertations generally populate the left side of the funnel plot.

 We applied χ2 tests to examine two relationships: First, the relationship between statistical significance and publication status, and second, the relationship between publication status and selection as meeting best-practices criteria.
-Frequencies are given in Table 4.
+Table 4 includes these frequencies.
 The liberal counts assume independence of each entered effect size, while the conservative counts aggregate all effect sizes within each study.
 The aggregation in this latter counting strategy lead to three categories of studies: those that found significance on all outcomes, those that found significance on some outcomes, and those that found significance on no outcomes.